Applying for Financial Assistance

 If I take a leave of absence, do I have to repay my loan right away?

-What are the interest rates on the Federal Direct Loan?
+What are the interest rates on the Federal Direct Subsidized and/or Unsubsidized Loans?

 What is the difference between a Subsidized Loan and an Unsubsidized Loan?